 Chilkoot Pass Trail is a 31.5 mile moderately trafficked point-to-point trail located near Skagway, Alaska that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until September.
+The trail offers a number of activity options and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash